 Here is how you make the yummy Doctor Seuss hat to go on your cupcakes.

-You will need this for a Dr Seuss Birthday treat
+Dr Seuss Birthday treat

 - parchment paper